mvolkmann/flutter_geolocation/README.md

     <uses-permission android:name="android.permission.ACCESS_FINE_LOCATION" />
 ```

-For iOS, you may need to add these lines
+For iOS, add one or more of the following key/value pairs
 in `ios/Runner/Info.plist`:

 ```xml